Regardez cette page en français

 Digital cameras have surpassed film with regard to definition, however that extra resolution takes on a camcorder/portable phone look when enlarged beyond 24x36 inches (60x90 cm), unless the camera takes pictures at 24 megapixels or more:

 A friend of mine showed me a test print at 185 cm (72 inches) wide of a picture he took with his 12-megapixel Nikon D3.
 The photo includes a Ferris wheel, and the digital image, upsampled that much, describes the Ferris wheel circle as jaggy stair steps, something film grain would never do, whether printed with an enlarger, or scanned at 4,000 dpi and upsampled like all get out.
 Film grain would never be seen rendered as pixelized jaggy stair steps in a huge enlargement.

-That said, Ive been quite happy with my digital reflexes since the beginning of 2009, and my D90 certainly tided me over until Nikon came out with a 24-megapixel camera of reasonable size, weight and price.
-Whats for certain is that in a few years we wont say digital photography any more, well just say photography, and within ten years well be taking pictures at 48, 64 who knows, 128 megapixels in true 32-bit color!
+That said, I’ve been quite happy with my digital reflexes since the beginning of 2009, and my D90 certainly tided me over until Nikon came out with a 24-megapixel camera of reasonable size, weight and price.
+What’s for certain is we no longer say “digital photography”, it’s just called “photography”, and within ten years we’ll be taking pictures at 64 who knows, 128 megapixels in true 32-bit color!